History of the Department

 In 2008, all full-time faculty offices and several studios located in the Music Center, a 1920s home on Dana Avenue, were moved into Edgecliff Hall.
 For the first time in the 180-year history of the university, the Department of Music had a home that housed all of its components.

-Since then the department has added a music minor, a jazz minor and increased course offerings that meet fine arts core requirements for all majors at the university.
-At present, over nine-hundred students per semester participate in music and dance courses offered by the Department of Music.
+Since then the department has added two minors in music and increased course offerings that meet fine arts core requirements for all majors at the university.
+At present, over nine-hundred students per semester participate in music courses offered by the Department of Music.